Hartnell College Fitness Center

 You must be enrolled in a class.
-There are two different types of courses that are taught in the Fitness Center: a self-paced class - PEAC-46 and PEAC-50 which has a flexible schedule to suit your needs.
+There are two different types of courses that are taught in the Fitness Center: a self-paced class - PEAC-46, PEAC-49 and PEAC-50 which has a flexible schedule to suit your needs.
 Please see the schedule of classes or the college catalog for course descriptions.

 The goal of the Fitness Center is to teach students basic fitness concepts and skills related to the improvement of health and wellness through entry-level courses.
 After successful completion of a basic- or entry-level course, students are encouraged to take other courses to develop additional fitness skills to meet their individual needs.
 With each class, students learn more skills and strategies, building their own personal “fitness tools”.

 Why do I have to take a class to use the Fitness Center?

 The Fitness Center is a Physical Education classroom located on the Hartnell College main campus.
 Students receive academic credit for the successful completion of any of the courses offered in the Division.

 Self-paced means you work through the course curriculum at your own pace during the open-lab hours of the Fitness Center.
 While the class is self-paced, there are minimum attendance requirements in order to maintain your course enrollment.
 Self-paced does not mean that you can enroll for the class and then leave all your work for the end of the semester.
 Once you enroll, you must begin to work on the course curriculum.

 What is the attendance policy for the PEAC-46, PEAC-49 and PEAC-50 self-paced class?